 These are all potential entry points into the corporate network, or endpoints.
 According to the SANS Endpoint Protection and Response Survey, 44 percent of IT teams manage between 5,000 and 500,000 endpoints.

 The sheer number of devices virtually guarantees some percentage of them will harbor OS and application vulnerabilities at any given time.
 While antimalware protection has evolved to a point where it can catch most malicious threats, it can’t stop everything.
 Fileless malware, for example, is a newer threat that can appear as a normally running process in the computer’s memory, thus avoiding malware signature scanners.
-The importance of comprehensive endpoint security can not be overlooked.
+The importance of comprehensive endpoint security cannot be overlooked.

 Beyond Network Security

-Most companies of all sizes are also subject to some form of compliance and privacy regulation, meaning endpoint security is a necessary step beyond basic network security to proficiently protect your data and reputation.
+Companies of all sizes usually are subject to some form of compliance and privacy regulation, meaning endpoint security is a necessary step beyond basic network security to proficiently protect your data and reputation.
 It’s no surprise that your customers expect their data to be secure and are putting deep trust that you will take all precautions to protect it from bad actors.
 Endpoint security can complete the ring of comprehensive security to save the day without your customers even knowing the day needed to be saved.

 Endpoint Security for a Changing Landscape

-The coronavirus pandemic radically shifted most facets of daily life around the world, and it could be argued that no area was more affected than the workplace.
+COVID-19 radically shifted most facets of daily life around the world, and it could be argued that no area was more affected than the workplace.
 According to a Gallup poll, “On average, from October 2020 to April 2021, at least eight in 10 workers in four occupation categories have been working remotely,” and that trend doesn’t appear to be changing in 2021.
 With this dramatic increase in remote endpoints, more vulnerabilities have been created with an even greater need for companies and employees to be on guard for threats.

 • Malware